Rob--W/crxviewer/README.md

   - Download extension as zip file
   - View source

+The default action (showing the above options) can be changed via the "Primary action on click" menu that appears when you right-click on the extension button.

 The "View source" option opens a new tab with a simple viewer, with the following features:

   - Download-as-zip and download-as-crx at the upper-right corner.